Ana Obregón: Controversies

 Obregón was one of Jeffrey Epstein's clients at his consulting firm, Intercontinental Assets Group Inc. (IAG).
 In 1982 Epstein, then a high-level bounty hunter, helped her to recover her father's millions in lost investments, which had disappeared when Drysdale Government Securities collapsed because of fraud.

-Obregón found herself in the midst of controversy in 2007 following information disclosed by Interviú, and subsequently published by the major newspapers in Spain: according to said media, an ostensibly distraught Obregón allegedly called her bodyguard Eloy Sánchez Barba in order to ask him to hire third parties to beat up or physically assault journalist Jaime Cantinzano, in reprisal for what she deemed an unacceptable public exposure of her teenage son.
-According to these sources of information, she said: "...but I don't want this done by just anyone, I want you to have los Miami doing this", in reference to a well-known criminal group established mainly in Madrid.
+Obregón found herself in the midst of controversy in 2007 following information disclosed by Interviú, and subsequently published by the major newspapers in Spain: according to said media, an ostensibly distraught Obregón allegedly called her bodyguard Eloy Sánchez Barba in order to ask him to hire third parties to beat up or physically assault journalist Jaime Cantizano for what she deemed to be an unacceptable public exposure of her teenage son.
+According to sources, she said: "...but I don't want this done by just anyone, I want you to have los Miami doing this", in reference to a well-known criminal group established mainly in Madrid.
 Unbeknownst to her and Sánchez Barba, the latter's telephone line had been tapped by the Spanish police in connection to their investigation of a hit job presumably coordinated by Sánchez Barba months before.

-Private life
+Personal life

+In 1992, she gave birth to her only son Alejandro Alfonso (Álex or Aless) Lequio García, fathered by Spanish-Italian socialite Alessandro Lecquio.

-In 2020, she lost her only son, Alex Lequio, to cancer.
+In 2020, Álex Lequio died to Ewing sarcoma.

 In 2021, she also lost her mother to old age.
 Following the deaths of her mother and son, she exited the entertainment industry.

+In 2022, her father Antonio died as well.

+On 20 March 2023, Obregón became the grandmother of a girl, whom she named Ana Sandra (Analé) Lequio Obregón, by surrogacy.
+She later revealed that the girl was fathered by her deceased son, who preserved samples of his sperm before beginning cancer treatment, and the ovum of a donor.
+Ana Sandra was born at the Memorial Regional Hospital in Florida.
+Although surrogacy is illegal in Spain, adopting a child born abroad was lawful at the time.
+In an interview with ¡Hola! magazine in May 2023, Obregón referred to Ana Sandra as her "granddaughter".